 3. Riding the San Francisco cable car just for the sake of it

-There’s no real reason to hop on the iconic San Francisco cable car but we all do it anyways, so don’t feel bad!
+There’s no real reason to hop on the iconic San Francisco cable car but we all do it anyway, so don’t feel bad!
 The best line is Powell – Hyde and if you get off at Lombard Street, you’ll be treated to a double surprise.
-First off the view – don’t bother buying a postcard, you’ll make one of your own.
+First of all, the view!
+Don’t bother buying a postcard, you’ll make one of your own.
 Below you lies San Francisco Bay with Alcatraz perfectly aligned.
 Wait for another cable car to come up or down and voila – the perfect San Francisco photo!
 For the second surprise, head back to Lombard Street and walk down the most crooked street in the world.
 You’ll be glad not be driving right now.